COVID-19 Homeless Services

 The City of Santa Rosa is working to support individuals experiencing homelessness to protect this vulnerable population and the community at large from greater spread of COVID-19.
 Following the Order of the Sonoma County Public Health Officer on March 17, 2020 and guidance provided by the Centers for Disease Control (CDC), the City has taken several steps to address homelessness amid the coronavirus pandemic.

-- Motel rooms provided for at-risk sheltered and unsheltered individuals.
+- Motel rooms were provided for at-risk sheltered and unsheltered individuals.
 At-risk individuals (aged 65 or older or with preexisting medical conditions) identified at the Samuel L. Jones Hall Homeless Shelter as well as individuals residing in encampments were relocated to the Sandman Hotel.
-The City currently has 91 rooms reserved at the Sandman Hotel for this purpose.
-The City will begin phasing out the use of these motel rooms for individuals experiencing homelessness in late April 2021 and over the next couple months.
+The City phased out the use of these motel rooms for individuals experiencing homelessness beginning in late April 2021.

 - Sanitation facilities provided for unsheltered individuals.
 In coordination with the County of Sonoma, portable toilets and hand washing stations were placed at or near known encampments within the City to help prevent the spread of COVID-19.
 Additionally, the City placed debris containers near these encampments.
 These services concluded with the closure of the encampment at Fremont Park in August 2020.